NixOS/rfcs/rfcs/0092-plan-dynamism.md

 # Motivation
 [motivation]: #motivation

-> Instead of recursive Nix builds, the alternative is to have one gigantic build graph.
+> Instead of Recursive Nix builds, the alternative is to have one gigantic build graph.
 > For instance, if we are building a component that needs a C compiler, the Nix expression for that component simply imports the Nix expression that builds the compiler.
 > The problem with this approach is scalability: the resulting build graphs would become huge.
 > The graph for a simple component such as GNU Hello would include the build graphs for dozens of large components, such as Glibc, GCC, etc.